code-mphi/ECOGEN/docs/sphinx_docs/_sources/Chap3_2materials.rst.txt

 Materials
 =========

 For each phase, an equation of state is required.
 The data for a given phase are gathered in a file.
 Every file must be in the folder **ECOGEN/libEOS/** and must follow rules depending on the EOS.
-Three equations of state are implemented in ECOGEN:
+Five equations of state are implemented in ECOGEN:

 - :ref:`Sec:input:IdealGas`: For gaseous phase only.
 - :ref:`Sec:input:StiffenedGas`: For condensed matter (liquid, solid) in a pressure range where the compressible assumption is reasonable.
 - :ref:`Sec:input:NobleAbelStiffenedGas`: For condensed matter (liquid, solid) subject to phase change.
+- Van der Waals and Polynomial: Experimental work on non-convex EOS therefore not detailed in the following.

 .. _Sec:input:IdealGas: